ambaker1/Tin/README.md

 ## Installing Tin

-First install: Download the latest release, extract the files, and run "install.tcl" in a Tcl interpreter, and [install git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+First install: Download the latest release, extract the files, and run the "install.tcl" in a Tcl interpreter within the installation folder, and [install git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 Once Tin and git are installed, upgrading Tin is easy!
 ```tcl